 The Jim Potter Intramural Field hosts many club sport practices and competitions and intramural competitions.
-In 2007, the IM Field was resurfaced with field turf and is a great outdoor location for student recreation.
+In the summer of 2014, the IM Field was resurfaced with field turf and is a great outdoor location for student recreation.

 Submit the Facility Request Form to reserve an athletic facility.